 Given the importance of foreign aid to the economies of developing countries, it is important to understand its contribution to economic growth of developing countries.
-Therefore, this paper analyzes the effects of foreign aid on the economic growth of developing countries.
-These effects are analyzed using panel data series for foreign aid, while accounting for regional differences in Asian, African, Latin American, and the Caribbean countries as well as the differences in income levels.
-One of the contributions of this paper is its input to the existing empirical literature on the effects of foreign aid on economic growth of developing countries through its thorough analysis covering a large number of developing countries as well as a longer time period.
+This paper analyzes the effects of foreign aid on the economic growth of developing countries.
+We analyze these effects using panel data series for foreign aid, while accounting for regional differences in Asian, African, Latin American, and the Caribbean countries as well as the differences in income levels.
+One of the contributions of this paper is its contribution to the existing empirical literature on the effects of foreign aid on economic growth of developing countries as well as a longer time period.
 The study focuses on the time period 1980-2007.
-In order to better understand the effect of aid on growth as well as any change of its effect over time, three separate models for shorter time periods, namely, 1980-1989, 1990-1999, and 2000-2007 were also estimated.
+In order to better understand the effect of aid on growth as well as any change of its effect over time, we also estimated three separate models for shorter time periods, namely, 1980-1989, 1990-1999, and 2000-2007.